vg-json-data/sm-json-data/region/region-readme.md

 * _reserve:_ Note that this excludes regular energy.
 If a node can refill reserves as well as energy, it will have both `energy` and `reserve`
 * _map_

-#### interactionRequires
-[Logical requirements](../logicalRequirements.md) that must be fulfilled each time Samus interacts with the node.

 #### locks
 The `locks` property is an array that contains different ways a node can be locked, and the corresponding way it can be unlocked.
 Each object in the `locks` property has some properties of its own:
 * _lockType:_ An enum indicating the type of lock.
 It gives a basic idea of what kind of thing has to be done to open this lock.
 Possible lock types are: